TheSoliderror/T5_Add_Perks/README.md

 KEEP ALL FILES INSIDE THE PROVIDED FOLDER!
 DO NOT RUN THE INSTALLER.BAT OUTSIDE THIS FOLDER, IT MOVES ALL FILES WHEREEVER IT IS INTO THE PLUTO SCRIPTS FOLDER!

 # Compatible Maps & Perk Locations
-* Kino Der Toten /n
+# Kino Der Toten
-PhD: Top Room Above Power
+* PhD: Top Room Above Power
-Stamina-Up: Balcany Of Top Spawn Room Overlooking Theater On The Wall Self Revive: Dressing Room By Song Rock
+* Stamina-Up: Balcany Of Top Spawn Room Overlooking Theater On The Wall
+* Self Revive: Dressing Room By Song Rock
-* "FIVE"
+# "FIVE"
-PhD: Basment Morge By Box Spawn
+* PhD: Basment Morge By Box Spawn
-Stamina-Up: Basment Hallway
+* Stamina-Up: Basment Hallway
-Self Revive: First Room Opend In Spawn At The End of The Hallway
+* Self Revive: First Room Opend In Spawn At The End of The Hallway
-* Nacht Der Untoten
+# Nacht Der Untoten
-PhD: Upstairs Above Spawn
+* PhD: Upstairs Above Spawn
-Stamina-Up: Upstairs By Sniper Buy
+* Stamina-Up: Upstairs By Sniper Buy
-Self Revive: In Box Room To The Right
+* Self Revive: In Box Room To The Right
-* Verruckt
+# Verruckt
-Phd: Kitchen
+* Phd: Kitchen
-Stamina-Up: BathRoom By Door To Doible Tap
+* Stamina-Up: BathRoom By Door To Doible Tap
-Self Revive: Balcany By The BAR (In Testing this one was being a bitch and did not spwan)
+* Self Revive: Balcany By The BAR (In Testing this one was being a bitch and did not spwan)
-* Der Riese
+# Der Riese
-PhD: Up Stairs Above Tompson
+* PhD: Up Stairs Above Tompson
-Stamina-Up: Past Big Metal Door After Power Directly To The Left Self Revive: Teliporter Room With The Big Steam Vents
+* Stamina-Up: Past Big Metal Door After Power Directly To The Left
+* Self Revive: Teliporter Room With The Big Steam Vents

 # Self Revive:
 * Basicly Solo Quick Revive Without the Quick Revive (Only Works in Multiplayer, and can only be used 3 Times, Cost 8k)